astrostatistics-in-crete/2025_summer_school/README.md

 jupyter notebook
 ```

+**Note**: the command above will open the jupyter notebook in chrome/chromium.
+If you want to use another browser (e.g. Firefox) you need to add the file 'jupyter\_notebook\_config.py', under /home/.jupyter/ directory (where the configuration file can be found), with the following command:
+c.NotebookApp.browser = 'firefox'

 ## Downloading without installation

 If you prefer not to install the environment locally, you can still access and